 The band playing the traditional folk version of "La Bamba" at the club in Tijuana is, in reality, the band Los Lobos, who performed all of the Ritchie Valens music for the film.
 The guitar player next to the bass player is David Hidalgo, who provided the singing voice of for Lou Diamond Phillips.

-Before Lou Diamond Phillips auditioned for the role, his agent mistakenly told him that the film was about Frankie Valli.
+Before Lou Diamond Phillips auditioned for the role, his agent mistakenly told him that the film was about Frankie Valli (later the subject of Jersey Boys (2014)).
 Phillips did not think he was right for the part but went to the audition anyway.

 Toward the end of the movie, when Ritchie and Donna are cruising down the road, Ritchie asks Donna if she'll wait to marry him.
 He says "Just till I'm 25 and I have a big, glass cabinet to keep all my gold records in".
-Lou Diamond Phillips actually was 25 when he played the role of Ritchie Valens.
+Lou Diamond Phillips actually was 25 during filming.

 In this movie, Jackie Wilson is played by Howard Huntsberry.
 Two years later, two versions of the song "Higher and Higher" would be used in the movie Ghostbusters II (1989); the first is the Jackie Wilson version in the toaster scene, and the other is a cover by Howard Huntsberry used in the Statue of Liberty scene.